apache/flink/docs/dev/table/connect.md

 Some systems support different **data formats**.
 For example, a table that is stored in Kafka or in files can encode its rows with CSV, JSON, or Avro.
 A database connector might need the table schema here.
 Whether or not a storage system requires the definition of a format, is documented for every [connector](connect.html#table-connectors).
 Different systems also require different [types of formats](connect.html#table-formats) (e.g., column-oriented formats vs. row-oriented formats).
 The documentation states which format types and connectors are compatible.

 The **table schema** defines the schema of a table that is exposed to SQL queries.
 It describes how a source maps the data format to the table schema and a sink vice versa.
 The schema has access to fields defined by the connector or format.
 It can use one or more fields for extracting or inserting [time attributes](streaming/time_attributes.html).
-If input fields have no determinstic field order, the schema clearly defines column names, their order, and origin.
+If input fields have no deterministic field order, the schema clearly defines column names, their order, and origin.

 The subsequent sections will cover each definition part ([connector](connect.html#table-connectors), [format](connect.html#table-formats), and [schema](connect.html#table-schema)) in more detail.
 The following example shows how to pass them: